KuangJuiHsu/DeepCO3/README.md

 # Codes for DeepCO<sup>3</sup>

 - Contact: [Kuang-Jui Hsu](https://www.citi.sinica.edu.tw/pages/kjhsu/)

-- Last update: 2019/04/02
+- Last update: 2019/04/03

-- Platform: Ubuntu 14.04, [MatConvnet 1.0-beta24](http://www.vlfeat.org/matconvnet/) (We don's support any installation problem of MatConvnet.)
+- Platform: Ubuntu 14.04, [MatConvnet 1.0-beta24](http://www.vlfeat.org/matconvnet/) (Don't support any installation problem of MatConvnet.)

 ## Demo for all stages: "RunDeepInstCoseg.m"
-+ The "mex" files are included.
+- MatConvnet and the corresponding "mex" files are included.
-+ The results may be slightly different from the ones in paper because of the randdom seeds.
+- The results may be slightly different from the ones in paper because of the randdom seeds.

 ## Datasets (about 34 GB):
 - Including the images, ground-truth masks, salinecy maps and object proposals